Home Up Feedback Contents Search

 Can I do this in the field?

 If you have a laptop with wireless capability, you can use a wireless SD storage card such as the Wi Fi to wirelessly and automatically transfer the image from the camera to the laptop.
-Then you can process the image with ImageJ to instantly generate a stress picture.
+Then you can process the image with RSE to instantly generate a stress picture.
 We recommend that you keep the picture size small or medium so that you can quickly process the picture.
 You could also transfer the image by taking storage card out of the camera and manually transferring the image to the laptop.

 Is it hard to use?